 Let’s dive into the specifics.

-To decipher this, we’ll have to take a look into a little bit of history and facts about poodles.
+To decipher this, we’ll have to take a look into a little bit of history and facts about this dog breed.

-So, here’s a fun fact for you: Poodles, in general, are called water dogs.
+So, here’s a fun fact for you and especially if you are a Poodle breed pet owner: Poodles, in general, are called water dogs.
 The word poodle itself is derived from the German word Pudeln – which literally translates to splash.

 Bet you didn’t know that!

-No poodles are not afraid of water.
+No Poodles are not afraid of water.
 In fact, back in the old ages, people used to breed for poodle puppies so that they could be trained and eventually used for duck hunting.
 Their cutesy, pom-pom like tails would allow the poodles to be easily spotted by a hunter no matter where they’d be.
+Poodles can swim and are naturally attracted to bodies of water like lakes.

 You’d be surprised but there are multiple other traits that make poodles more suitable for duck hunting, such as their webbed feet that act as paddles and their single layer of fur coating which makes it easier for them to swim as compared to other animals who have heavier fur coats.